6 Signs Your Body Might Be Warning You About Fertility Issues

 CONTENT IS PROVIDED FOR INFORMATIONAL PURPOSES ONLY AND IS NOT INTENDED AS A SUBSTITUTE OF MEDICAL ADVICE.
 SEEK GUIDANCE OF YOUR DOCTOR REGARDING YOUR HEALTH AND MEDICAL CONDITIONS.

-Infertility can happen because of health issues in either you or your partner, or a mix of both.
+Infertility can affect anyone.
 Many different conditions can cause it, and the signs can vary from person to person.
 If you’re worried, it’s best to talk to your doctor.
 You may take note of the following infertility signs to help.

 Painful periods.

-Some women have light periods, while others deal with heavy bleeding and painful cramps.
-If your periods are very heavy and painful, it could be a sign of endometriosis—a condition where tissue similar to the lining of the uterus grows in other parts of the body.
+Some women deal with heavy bleeding and painful cramps.
+If your periods are very heavy and painful, it could be a sign of endometriosis, a condition in which tissue resembling the uterine lining develops outside the uterus in other areas of the body.

 Endometriosis can make it harder to get pregnant.
-Other signs of it include constant pelvic pain (not just during periods), back pain, tiredness, nausea, irregular periods, and bowel issues or pain when using the bathroom.
+Other signs of it include constant pelvic pain, back pain, irregular periods, and bowel issues or pain when using the bathroom.

 Irregular menstrual cycle.

 typical menstrual cycle lasts about 28 days, but it’s normal if it varies a little, as long as it’s consistent.
-For example, cycles between 31 and 35 days are usually fine.
 However, if periods are so irregular that you can’t predict when they’ll come, it may be due to hormone issues or conditions like PCOS, which can affect fertility.

 Symptoms of hormone fluctuations.

-Hormonal changes can be hard to notice and may not always have a clear cause.
-A doctor can help test for them.
-Signs include unexpected weight gain, bad acne, cold hands and feet, nipple discharge, facial hair in women, and hair thinning on the head.
+Hormonal changes can be a sign of infertility.
+Some of the signs include unexpected weight gain, bad acne, headaches, facial hair in women, and hair thinning on the head.

 Dark or pale menstrual blood.

-If your period blood is often much lighter in color than usual, it might be something to watch.
 Period blood typically starts bright red and gets darker as the days go on.
-However, if very dark or old-looking blood appears at the start of your period, it could be a sign of endometriosis, especially if you have other symptoms.
+However, if very dark or old-looking blood appears at the start of your period, there might be something wrong.
+The same goes if it is usually a light-colored blood.
 It’s a good idea to talk to a doctor if you’re concerned.

 Obesity.